anonymouslizards/CIUFDD-5G/README.md

 # CIUFDD-5G
 Configurable IoT UDP Flood DDoS Dataset for 5G

 Due to repository size constraints, the complete generated datasets and PCAP files are not included.
-However, the provided simulation and processing scripts, configurations, and random seeds enable their regeneration.
+However, the provided simulation and processing scripts, configurations, and random seeds enable the datasets and PCAP files to be regenerated.

 Tested on Ubuntu 24.04.4 LTS with ns-3.40, 5G-LENA v2.6.y, Python 3.12.3
 and TShark 4.6.6.